 - 1 Power-off all the units. - 2 Arrange the units as required.
 They can be rack-mounted or free-standing; if you choose to have them free-standing, remember to position the rubber feet as detailed in "Placing Units On Top of Each Other" on page 25.
-When positioning the units, note that Matrix Cables are 1m (3.28ft) long. - 3 Install the Matrix Module into one of the units.
-You can find instructions for doing this in the documentation that accompanies the Matrix Module.
-We recommend that for ease of configuration, the Matrix Module should be installed in the bottom Switch of your stack. - 4 Connect the Matrix Cables, as shown in Figure 9: - a Connect a Matrix Cable to the port marked Unit 1 on the Matrix Module.
-Connect the other end of this cable to the matrix port of the Switch that contains the Matrix Module. - b Connect a second Matrix Cable to the port marked Unit 2 on the Matrix Module.
-Connect the other end of this cable to the matrix port of the second Switch. - c Repeat steps a and b for any additional units.
+When positioning the units, note that Matrix Cables are 1m (3.28ft) long. - 3 Connect the Matrix Cables, as shown in Figure 9: - a Connect a Matrix Cable to the port marked Unit 2 on the Switch 3300 MM.
+Connect the other end of this cable to the Matrix Port on the Switch placed immediately above the Switch 3300 MM. - b Connect a second Matrix Cable to the port marked Unit 3 on the Switch 3300 MM.
+Connect the other end of this cable to the Matrix Port on the next Switch up. - c Connect a third Matrix Cable to the port marked Unit 4 on the Switch 3300 MM.
+Connect the other end of this cable to the Matrix Port on the Switch at the top of the stack.

-- 5 If you use the management software of the units: - Ensure that all the units have the same version of management software - Ensure that you re-configure the stack-wide features on all the units For more information about management software, see "Managing the Switch" on page 32.
+- 4 If you use the management software of the units: - Ensure that all the units have the same version of management software - Ensure that you re-configure the stack-wide features on all the units

-Figure 9 A stack of units with a Matrix Module

-The Power-up Sequence

-The following sections describe how to get your Switch 3300 powered-up and ready for operation.

-Connecting a Redundant Power System

-You can connect a SuperStack II Advanced Redundant Power System (part number 3C16071) to the Switch.
-This unit, which is also known as an RPS, is designed to maintain the power to your Switch if a power supply failure occurs.

-For normal redundancy, the unit requires one Type 2 Power Module (part number 3C16074).

-For full redundancy, the unit requires two Type 2 Power Modules combined using a Type 2 Y-Cable (part number 3C16078).

-CAUTION: The Switch can only use a SuperStack II Advanced Redundant Power System output.

-Powering-up the Switch 3300
+For more information about management software, see "Managing the Switch" on page 32.

-Use the following sequence of steps to power-up the Switch.

-CAUTION: The Switch has no ON/OFF switch; the only method of connecting or disconnecting main power is by connecting or disconnecting the power cord.

-- 1 Plug the power cord into the power socket at the rear of the Switch. - 2 Plug the other end of the power cord into your power outlet The Switch powers-up and runs through its Power On Self Test (POST), which takes approximately 12 seconds.

-Checking for Correct Operation

-During the Power On Self Test, all ports on the Switch are disabled and the LEDs light in the following sequence:

-- All unit LEDs light
+The Power-up Sequence The following sections describe how to get your Switch 3300 MM powered-up and ready for operation.
+Connecting a Redundant Power System You can connect a SuperStack Advanced Redundant Power System (part number 3C16071B) to the Switch.
+This unit, which is also known as an ARPS, is designed to maintain the power to your Switch if a power supply failure occurs.
+For normal redundancy, the unit requires one Type 2A Power Module.
+For full redundancy, the unit requires two Type 2A Power Modules combined using a Type 2 Y-Cable. i> Check with your supplier that you have the correct Power Modules and cables for your ARPS unit. Ĩ CAUTION: The Switch can only use a SuperStack Advanced Redundant Power System output.
+Powering-up the Use the following sequence of steps to power-up the Switch.
+Switch 3300 MM CAUTION: The Switch has no ON/OFF switch; the only method of connecting or disconnecting main power is by connecting or disconnecting the power cord.
+1 Plug the power cord into the power socket at the rear of the Switch.
+2 Plug the other end of the power cord into your power outlet The Switch powers-up and runs through its Power On Self Test (POST), which takes approximately 12 seconds.
+Checking for Correct Operation During the Power On Self Test, all ports on the Switch are disabled and the LEDs light in the following sequence: All unit LEDs light Port Status LEDs light in a rapid cycle

-- Module LEDs light

-- Port Status LEDs light in a rapid cycle